 The final step is to act on the findings.
 Do you see your client obtaining links from writing great original content?
 If so, then take a similar strategy.
 You may want to consider starting a company blog.
 Is there a large community based around your products?
 You may want to consider starting a support forum where people can interact and you can establish your company as a thought leader and community supporter.
 Maybe it’s time to determine some new keywords that your competition is targeting.
 Or maybe it’s time to update all of your on-page SEO.
 If you see your competitor is doing well with social media, you may strongly want to consider this as a new area of focus to incorporate into your SEO (you’ll probably want to do this anyway).

 Competitive research is part science and part art.
 There are many important steps that you simply cannot ignore, but creativity highly comes into play when interpreting raw data.
 It is always good to involve other members of your team where possible.
 Maybe your marketing or sales department has some information on competitors you may have missed in your research.
 Maybe they have relationships where you can obtain links that are highly valued that your competitor may not have.
 This is an ongoing process that should be evaluated and kept current.
+Local Client Takeover is the top-rated local marketing training platform designed to help you in it.
 By integrating competitive intelligence into your SEO gameplan, preferably on a quarterly basis, your business will be stronger positioned within the highly competitive organic search market.